PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 Most significant: support has been removed for some features previously marked as deprecated.
 This means flows using deprecated features may encounter errors rather than warnings.

-The following sections describe changes you should be aware of for making sure your flows work as expected with Prefect 1.0.
+The following sections describe changes you should be aware of to ensure that your flows work as expected with Prefect 1.0.

 [[toc]]